History

 Varieties

-The mamey sapote or sapote is (too) often mistaken for the sapodilla because they have orange flesh.
-It has nothing to do with either the black sapote or the white sapote.
-It is a variety of sapote full.
-The sapote has a strict division as sapodilla is sensitive to cold.
+Sapote, or mamey sapote, is very (too) often confused with sapodilla because both have orange flesh.
+It is also unrelated to black sapote or white sapote.
+It is a distinct type of sapote in its own right.
+Sapote has a more limited distribution than sapodilla because it is sensitive to cold.

-The sapote tree has wide leaves resembling those of guava. the result is 10 to 25cm long and 8 to 12 cm wide.
-Its creamy and sweet pulp is orange-red.
-It has the consistency of an avocado.
+The sapote tree has broad leaves resembling those of the guava tree.
+The fruit measures 10 to 25 cm in length and 8 to 12 cm in width.
+Its creamy, sweet flesh is orange‑red and has a texture similar to avocado.

-It has carbohydrates for better weight management, and improved heart health.
+Sapote contains carbohydrates that support better weight management and improved heart health.

-The fruit is an excellent source of vitamin B6, vitamin C, riboflavin, niacin, vitamin E, manganese, potassium and dietary fiber.
-In addition, research has identified several new carotenoids in the ripe fruit.
+The fruit is an excellent source of vitamin B6, vitamin C, riboflavin, niacin, vitamin E, manganese, potassium, and dietary fiber.
+Research has also identified several new carotenoids in the ripe fruit.

 Uses